 Maintaining a list of tasks and a schedule, such as watering, groceries and cleaning, is still important.
 It will allow you to reduce stress.
 Remember that the key lies in the flexibility with which you will use your schedule.

-Exercise and its benefits on elderly’s health
+Exercise and its benefits on the elderly’s health

 Several studies show that regular exercise helps seniors in many ways.
 Regular exercise can, among other things, reduce cardiovascular risk.
 Another study shows that in addition to improving the physical condition of the elderly, exercise helps regulate blood sugar levels.